Manasa1013/Zodiac-sign-symbols/README.md

 # Zodiac signs symbols
 Created with CodeSandbox,React JS,HTML and CSS.

- Get to know the symbols mostly not used because they are not known.
+ Get to know the zodiac signs of yours .